Charm Physics at the Super $\tau$-Charm Factory: Charmed meson

-The systematic uncertainties at STCF are to be optimized to a subleading level, as the statistical uncertainties are expected be less than 0.5\%.
-To reduce the systematic uncertainty due to background and fitting, it becomes optimal for STCF to study $D_s^+\to \ell^+\nu_\ell$ using $\ee\to D_s^+ D_s^{-}$ at 4.009 GeV.
-So far, $f_{D_{(s)}^+}$ are calculated by LQCD with precisions of about 0.2\%~\cite{Bazavov:2017lyh}, which are given as $f_D^+=212.7\pm0.6$~\mev, $f_{D_s}^+=249.9\pm0.4~\mev$ and $f_{D_s}^+/f_D^+=1.1749\pm0.0016$.
-At the time of STCF, their precisions are expected to be below 0.1\%.
-This means that the sizes of systematic uncertainties at STCF are crucial and necessary to be improved to the level of 0.1\%.
-Among them, the efficiencies of muon and electron identifications will be the critical issues, which is required to be optimized in order to constrain the total uncertainty to the level of 0.1\%.
+Systematic uncertainties at the STCF are being optimized to a subleading level, with statistical uncertainties expected to be considerably less than 0.5\%.
+Thus, reducing the relevant systematic uncertainties from the background and fitting becomes crucial.
+Therefore, studies on $D_s^+ \to \ell^+ \nu_\ell $ at 4.009 GeV are optimal.
+The current LQCD calculations yield $ f_{D^+} = 212.7 \pm 0.6 $ MeV, $ f_{D_s^+} = 249.9 \pm 0.4 $ MeV, and $ f_{D_s^+}/f_{D^+} = 1.1749 \pm 0.0016 $ with a precision of approximately 0.2\%~\cite{Bazavov:2017lyh}.
+These precisions are expected to be below 0.1\% when the STCF is ready for use; thus, improving the systematic uncertainties to match this level is imperative.
+The efficiencies of muon and electron identification will be critical for reducing the total uncertainty to 0.1\%.